List of the Best Defence Stocks in NSE

 5. Do geopolitical events impact defence shares?

-Geopolitical situations, regional developments and changes in international defence partnerships can impact the operating environment and demand outlook for companies linked to the defence sector stocks.
+Geopolitical situations, regional developments, and changes in international defence partnerships can affect the operating environment and demand outlook for companies linked to defence stocks.
 Many investors also explore Indian defence sector mutual funds to diversify their exposure to these risks.

 Explore the Popular Stock Collections: